 The above diagram illustrates the operation of a Strain Gage scale.
 The load cell can be considered to be like a diving board.
 A weight is placed on the left had side will cause the load cell to bend downwards.
 When the weight is removed, the load cell springs back up.
 The four strain gages are wired together in the format of a Wheatstone bridge.
 The output voltage of the bridge will vary in direct proportion to the load on the load cell.

 The majority of Strain Gage scales use load cells made out of aluminum.
-This helps keep the cost down, because aluminum is relatively inexpensive, and easier to machine into the required shapes.
-Higher end scale will choose to use plated steel, and the premium units, such as those offered by Arlyn Scales, use stainless steel.
+This helps keep the cost down because aluminum is relatively inexpensive and easier to machine into the required shapes.
+The higher-end scale will choose to use plated steel, and the premium units, such as those offered by Arlyn Scales, use stainless steel.
 This tends to provide increased ruggedness and durability.

 Force Restoration scales use the principal of an electromagnet force opposing the weight on the scale platform.
 This has the advantage of very high resolution and accuracy ranging from 1:50,000 to 1:150,000 or even higher.
 It has disadvantages that include some temperature instability and drift, and difficulty in implementing in scales with capacities of 50 lb and greater.
 It can also be prone to damage from overload and shock loading.
 Perhaps the greatest disadvantage is the cost, which can range from four times to more than ten times the cost of Strain Gage scales.